DataTalksClub/data-engineering-zoomcamp/cohorts/2024/02-workflow-orchestration/homework.md

 ## Week 2 Homework

+ATTENTION: At the end of the submission form, you will be required to include a link to your GitHub repository or other public code-hosting site.
+This repository should contain your code for solving the homework.
+If your solution includes code that is not in file format, please include these directly in the README file of your repository.

 > In case you don't get one option exactly, select the closest one

 For the homework, we'll be working with the _green_ taxi dataset located here: